philippebureau/ac2_templating_ws/03_Configurations/README.md

 ```

 WARNING
-These templats are for example only.
+These templates are for example only.
 They have not been tested andy may not work!

+---
+### Modules

+- jinja2